gt-cs3220-23fall/cs3220-labs/lab3/README.md

 #### [12] Running on the Pynq Board

-Open the [riscv_test.ipynb](riscv_test.ipynb) file on the request Jupyter notebook and run the code, the 0x20 address corresonds to out1 and 0x30 address corresponds to out2, out1 value will keep changing since it's a cycle count and out2 value will be the constant that you put in the beginning of step 2.
+Open the [riscv_test.ipynb](riscv_test.ipynb) file on the requested Jupyter notebook and run the code, the 0x20 address corresonds to out1 and 0x30 address corresponds to out2, out1 value will keep changing since it's a cycle count and out2 value will be the constant you put in the beginning of step 2.
 *include the screenshot of ipynb on your report*

+## Submission Guideline

 **What to submit**